 What do you wish you had more time for?

 I’d definitely love to spend more time with my family members, who live in Wisconsin!
-I’d also love to be able to spend more time with my in-laws in Oklahoma.
-We’re 7-12 hours from both sets, and there’s just nothing like face-to-face time with people.
+I am 7-12 hours from them, and there’s just nothing like face-to-face time with people.

 What is one thing you always make time for?

 Sleep & rest.
 My parents really modeled this for me growing up, showing me the value of being unhurried and having margin.
 It’s something that I hope will be the environment in our home too.

 Sales — I manage our booking by taking a max of three full branding clients a quarter.
 This makes my booking process simpler for everyone, and it gives me a clear sales goal each year.